glennji/glennjicom-academic/content/cv/about.md

 # About widget.
 widget: "about"
 headless: true  # This file represents a page section.
-active: false  # Activate this widget? true/false
+active: true  # Activate this widget? true/false
 weight: 20  # Order that this section will appear in.
 title: ""
 author: "glennji"